telerik/blazor-docs/components/upload/events.md

 ## OnSuccess

 The `OnSuccess` event fires each time a particular request is successful - either an upload of a file, or the deletion of a file.
+The Upload assumes a successful request if `Response.StatusCode` in the controller action is [between 200 and 299](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#successful_responses).

 The event arguments provide the file that was uploaded or deleted, and the type of the operation.
 The `Request` object in the event arguments also carries information about the server response - such as a status code and any custom messages the server returned.
 For example, this response can be used to obtain a URL string from the endpoint and show a preview of an uploaded image.

 @[template](/_contentTemplates/upload/notes.md#events-files-carry-client-validation-info)